 The Power of Self-Compassion

 Do you remember the time when you first started walking (maybe you don’t – but you get the zest), everyone around was so encouraging, some even clapped and even when you fell down you heard phrases like, “brave boy/girl”, “well done”, “try again” etc. And you tried ….. again and again till you got it.
 Even little things like holding a spoon and drawing a straight line were celebrated.
-Fast forward a few decades later, you run companies, manage families, get up and try every day, but who is celebrating for all you do? who is encouraging?
-Do you ever hear words like ‘try again’, ‘brave boy/girl’ etc?
+Fast forward a few decades later, you run companies, manage families, and get up and try every day, but who is celebrating for all you do? who is encouraging?
+Do you ever hear words like ‘try again’, ‘brave boy/girl' etc?
 Half of the time no one, but only we know how hard we are trying or what we have been through.
 Self-compassion, therefore, becomes your duty to yourself.
-Appreciate what you have done, what you are doing, and ignore the small mistakes you make along the way, as we are all just learning ‘to live’.
+Appreciate what you have done, and what you are doing, and ignore the small mistakes you make along the way, as we are all just learning ‘to live'.

-We learn in human resource courses - how to avoid negative feedback for staff motivation.
+We learn in people development courses - how to avoid negative feedback for staff motivation.
 How about we stop giving negative feedback to ourselves for our motivation?
 Self-compassion brings an immediate feeling of peace and happiness.
 Think about it this way, if you had a friend who you could not get rid of, but the person is constantly nagging and trying to find problems in you.
 What effect will this person have on you?
 Now think about what you are doing to yourself when you are self-criticizing.
 According to Marisa Peer (one of the UK’s famous mental health coaches), ‘the most effective way to boost your self-esteem is self-praise’.
 Marisa has coached many successful millionaires and billionaires, and one of the healing exercises Marisa asks her mentees to do is, to write a simple note on their mirror, which reads – ‘I AM ENOUGH’.
 This simple note has brought drastic changes to the life of many individuals which just shows the power of self-compassion.

 Below are a few ways you can practice self-compassion: